History of construction: Ancient Greece

 Fired clay was mainly restricted to roofing tiles and associated decorations, but these were quite elaborate.
 The roof tiles allow a low roof pitch characteristic of ancient Greek architecture.
 Fired bricks began to be employed with lime mortar.
 Very prominent buildings were roofed in stone tiles, which mimicked the form of their terracotta counterparts.
 While later cultures tended to construct their stone buildings with thin skins of finished stones over rubble cores, the Greeks tended to build out of large cut blocks, joined with metal cramps.
 This was a slow, expensive and laborious process which limited the number of buildings that could be constructed.
 The metal cramps often failed through corrosion.

 Building structures mostly used a simple beam and column system without vaults or arches, which based strict limits on the spans that could be achieved.
 However, the Greeks did construct some groin vaults, arch bridges and, with the Egyptians, the first high rise, the Lighthouse of Alexandria, one of the Seven Wonders of the Ancient World.

 Greek mathematics was technically advanced and it is certain that they employed and understood the principles of pulleys, which would have enabled them to build jibs and cranes to lift heavy stonework to the upper parts of buildings.
 Their surveying skills were exceptional, enabling them to set out the incredibly exact optical corrections of buildings like the Parthenon, although the methods used remain a mystery.
-Simpler decoration, such as fluting on columns, was simply left until the drums of the columns were cut in place.
+Simpler decoration, such as fluting on columns, was usually left until after the drums of the columns were put in place.